iTrace-Dev/iTrace-JetBrains/README.md

 3. Go to the "Tools" tab in your JetBrains editor.
 4. Select "Connect to iTrace-Core".
 If the connection is successful, a notification at the bottom of the screen should alert you.
 5. iTrace-JetBrains is now connected, you can control the tracking session using iTrace-Core.
+6. Once a tracking session is started, iTrace-JetBrains will begin writing to a file in the location specified in iTrace-Core.
+When the tracking session is finished, two files will be present - one from iTrace-JetBrains and the other from iTrace-Core. iTrace-JetBrains will recongize which JetBrains IDE you are using and automatically name the file appropriately.

 # How to Install From Source
 If you want to install or run the plugin from source, follow these steps: